 Rear view of the V-8 "Typo Daytona" 1968

-The above picture of this T-33 2 liter was taken at the Norisring...driven by Ignazio Giunti.
+The above picture of this T-33/3 liter was taken at the Norisring...driven by Ignazio Giunti.

 This is actually a very unique 1969 3 liter coupe, which was only ever seen in two events...Enna and Hockingheim in the summer of 1969.

-The T-33 3 liter at Zeitweg 1000 Kilometers of Ostereichring in August of 1`970.
+The T-33 3 liter at Zeltweg 1000 Kilometers of Ostereichring in August of 1970.
 Observe the elimination of the headlights.

 This is the 3 liter version of the V-8 prepared for Imola.
-Final chassis done in "monocoque" before the era of the "titanium tubulare" or "TT" chassis began to appear in the 1972 season.
-This was a 1970-1971 version.
+Final chassis done in "monocoque" before the era of the "titanium tubulare" or "TT" chassis began to be constructed "Inside the Walls" at Autodelta Headquarters in Settimo Milanese during 1972 .
+The car depicted was a 1970-1971 version.

 Photographed during testing with our friend Gian Luigi Picchi...one of the greatest champions in the history of Alfa Romeo racing and a true favorite of Ing.
 Chiti for his invincible winning style.